AboveYou/keypad_side_channel/README.md

 [measurements](./full_check_measurement.md)

 It would be the best so hash the pin and compare the two hashes, however this is difficult cause the check is performed on a device with very low computing power and hashing functions should be slow by design to be effective.

-## ideas
-- automated exploitation
-With another Arduino or a Raspberry the input on the keypad could be automated by injecting signals on the wire (the breadboard) to the keypad.
-If Logic has a good API the time measurement could be performed there, if not a logic analyzer could be emulated with a Microcontroller (Arduino & Raspberry might be so slow).

-    - start automated exploit
-    - program determines base time delta
-    - program probes for first digit
-    - loop until an output on the green LED is detected

-- breaking side channel with side channel
-If we fix the issue with a random delay the time can not be measured with the LED but there is another side channel which leaks data about the execution.
-When observing the power trace of the chip we should be able to see how may iterations of the loop are performed and therefor how many digits are currently correct.

-    - lift the VCC pin of the chip
-    - put in shunt resistor
-    - determine average power trace with oszi
-    - see an offset while guessing the first number